Interview with Caspar van der Poel - social media day June 30

 Posted on 16/04/2025 in Current Affairs

 People with a rheumatic condition often experience limitations in their daily lives, simply because many actions are painful or impossible.
 Ankylosing spondylitis, osteoarthritis, rheumatoid arthritis, and juvenile chronic arthritis (JCA) are examples of chronic rheumatic conditions.
-In all cases, the symptoms mainly consist of swelling, pain, and stiffness.
+In all cases, symptoms mainly consist of swelling, pain, and stiffness.
 This makes movement difficult and painful.

-Possible causes
+Possible Causes

 What can acupuncture mean?